Anzelo Tuitavuki

-Anzelo Tuitavuki (born 10 October 199 in New Zealand) is a professional rugby union player, who currently plays as a wing for in the French Pro D2.
-He previously played for in New Zealand's domestic National Provincial Championship competition and for in Super Rugby.
+Anzelo Tuitavuki (born 10 October 199 in New Zealand) is a professional rugby union player, who currently plays as a wing for Welsh club in the United Rugby Championship.
+He previously played for in New Zealand's domestic National Provincial Championship competition, in Super Rugby and in the French Pro D2.

 On 27 May 2022, Tuitavukiwho is of Tongan descent and eligible to represent Tonga internationally – was named in the Tongan national team for the 2022 Pacific Nations Cup and the Asia/Pacific qualification match for the 2023 Rugby World Cup.
 He made his international test debut for Tonga on 2 July 2022 against Fiji.